No. 20 Iowa State takes home win streak into matchup with McNeese - WTOP News

 Ames, Iowa; Sunday, 6 p.m.
 EST

-BOTTOM LINE: No. 20 Iowa State will try to keep its six-game home win streak alive when the Cyclones face McNeese.
+BOTTOM LINE: No. 20 Iowa State hosts McNeese looking to extend its six-game home winning streak.

 The Cyclones are 5-0 on their home court.
-Iowa State is 7-2 against opponents over .500.
+Iowa State averages 70.0 points while outscoring opponents by 11.2 points per game.

 The Cowboys are 1-4 on the road.
-McNeese is 1-5 in games decided by 10 or more points.
+McNeese is sixth in the Southland shooting 32.9% from downtown.
+Roberts Berze leads the Cowboys shooting 45.5% from 3-point range.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.